protobufjs/protobuf.js/README.md

 Usage
 -----

-Each message type provides a set of methods with each of them doing just one thing.
-This is done for [performance](#performance) reasons because it allows to avoid unnecessary operations but also forces a user to perform verification explicitly where necessary (for example when dealing with user input).
+Each message type provides a set of methods with each method doing just one thing.
+This allows to avoid unnecessary operations where [performance](#performance) is a concern but also forces a user to perform verification explicitly where necessary - for example when dealing with user input.

 Note that **Message** refers to any message type below.

 * **Message.verify**(message: `Object`): `null|string`<br />
-  explicitly performs verification prior to encoding / converting a plain object (i.e. where data comes from user input).
+  explicitly performs verification prior to encoding / converting a plain object.
 Instead of throwing, it returns the error message as a string, if any.

   ```js
   var payload = "invalid (not an object)";